baleada/docs/assets/md/logic/classes/Completable.md

   givesMethodsTo="replace the segment or the full string with a more complete string" /> -->

-Completable is a library that enriches a string by:
+Completable is a class that enriches a string by:
   - Allowing it to store a current index-based location
   - Allowing it to extract a segment of the string
   - Giving it the methods necessary to replace the segment or the full string with a more complete string